Hillis Hadjo

 Josiah Francis, also called Francis the Prophet, native name Hillis Hadjo ("crazy-brave medicine") (c.
 1770–1818), was a "charismatic religious leader" of the Red Stick Creek Indians.
 According to the historian Frank Owsley, he became "the most ardent advocate of war against the white man, as he believed in the supremacy of the Creek culture over that of the whites".
-He traveled to London as a representative of several related tribal groups, unsuccessfully seeking British support against the expansionism of the United States, then was captured and hanged by General Andrew Jackson shortly after his return to Spanish Florida.
+He traveled to London as a representative of several related tribal groups, unsuccessfully seeking British support against the expansionism of the United States, then was captured and hanged without trial on the orders of General Andrew Jackson shortly after his return to Spanish Florida.

 Name

 His native name has been written with a variety of spellings in English: Hilis, Hildis, and Hidlis.
 His last name is found as Hadgo, Hadsho, and Haya.
 There are also combined forms found, such as Hillishago and Hillishager.
 "The English always referred to him as Hidlis Hadjo."
 In a letter, Andrew Jackson called him "Hillishageer".

 In traditional Creek orthography, his name would be Heles-haco /hilis-hatʃo/ “Crazy Medicine” composed of the medicinal prefix heles- and the war title haco "crazy".